barburevencu/PPE/Week-11/Session 11 - Nodes and variables.md

 Can you now simplify our last task?
 A possible solution [here](./scripts/letter_detection_with_timeline_variables.html).

 #### Part 2

-If you run my solution (and perhaps yours), you may notice something wrong with the succession of trials: hopefully, we've previously seen how to fix it!
-Try to do it, maybe by breaking down a bit the existing simplicity we have !
+If you run my solution (and perhaps yours), you may notice that identical trials can be presented twice in a row.
+Whether or not allowing this is good practice is still debated.
+Still, jsPsych provides you with a method to do that.
+Try to look up how to do it (hint: look into the `jsPsych.randomization` module).

 <!-- ## Providing feedback